stoychost/ProgressInterview/README.md

 ## Jenkins CI/CD Pipelines

 The project uses two distinct Jenkins pipelines for infrastructure and application deployment.
+They get the source code from the GitHub repository and use local aws cli profile for authentication.

 ### Infrastructure Pipeline (Jenkinsfile.infrastructure)